 From original trailblazer Yasuhiko Okudera in the 1970s to Shinji Kagawa and Makoto Hasebe in more recent times, Japanese players have repeatedly excelled in Germany.
-With the likes of Masaya Okugawa and Daichi Kamada starring, bundesliga.com examines the impact that some high-class imports are making.
+With the likes of Ritsu Doan and akuma Asano currently leading the way in the Bundesliga, bundesliga.com examines the impact that some high-class imports have made.

 Matchday 20 of the 2021/22 Bundesliga campaign will go down as a significant one for fans of Japanese football.